ameaaira00/ameaaira00/README.md

 👋 Hi, I’m @ameaaira00!
-👀 I enjoy working on projects that enhance lifestyle and aid people.
-I’m passionate about Web Development, including Full-stack, Front-end, and Back-end technologies.
-I'm currently exploring Web Design, UI/UX, Database Systems, API Creation, AI, and NLP to expand my Software Engineering knowledge.
+👀 I’m passionate about creating projects that positively impact people's lives.
+My expertise spans Web Development, Project Management, and UI/UX Design, where I enjoy crafting intuitive and engaging user interfaces.
+I'm currently exploring Web Design, Database Systems, API development, AI, and NLP to further expand my Software Engineering skills and stay updated with emerging technologies.
-📫 Reach me at aealoveros@alum.up.edu.ph.
+📫 You can reach me at aealoveros@alum.up.edu.ph.
 <!---
 ameaaira00/ameaaira00 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.